 - Represented technology licensing company in multi-district patent infringement litigation involving interactive call processing, computer telephony and related services.

 - Represented national manufacturer in counterfeiting and trademark infringement matters.

 Ms. Tcheng is a member of the California State Bar.
 She graduated cum laude from the University of California Los Angeles in 1999, with a B.A. in English Literature, and went on to receive her J.D. from the University of Chicago Law School in 2003.
-She serves on the Union Board of the American Civil Liberties Union of Southern California, and she serves on the Board of the American Civil Liberties Union Foundation of Southern California, the Board of ACLU California Action, and the National Board of the American Civil Liberties Union.
+She currently serves as the President of the Board of the American Civil Liberties Union of Southern California, and she serves on the Board of the American Civil Liberties Union Foundation of Southern California, the Board of ACLU California Action, and the National Board of the American Civil Liberties Union.